LTheobald11FS/product-documentation-image/docusaurus-docs/cardprogramme.md

 A card programme is a predefined card product that can be issued to customers.
 Each card programme has a number of key characteristics including:

 Fees
-: A fixed amount charge that is made to the card balance on a regular occurence
+: A fixed a mount charge that is made to the card balance on a regular occurence

 Interest
 : A variable amount that is either credited or debited to the card, based on the card balance